red-collar-official/flutter_kore/packages/umvvm/doc/testing.md

 postInteractor.checkEventWasReceived(EnsureCloseRequestedEvent, count: 10);
 ```

-<b>checkEventWasReceived</b> method available for every mvvm instance.
+The `checkEventWasReceived` method is available for every MVVM instance.

-You also can wait till event is received by instance
+You can also wait until an event is received by an instance.

-Here is example:
+Here is an example:

 ```dart
 final interactor = await instances.getUniqueAsync<TestInteractor>();